yandex/odyssey/docs/configuration/global.md

 ## **cache\_msg\_gc\_size**
 *integer*

-Size of the internal message garbage-collection cache (number of reusable message objects).
-Larger values reduce allocator pressure under high message rates.
-Default: 0 (disabled).
+Maximum buffer size (in bytes) of a single message that may be retained in the internal message garbage-collection cache.
+Messages whose buffer exceeds this threshold are freed immediately instead of being cached.
+Default: 0 (caching disabled — all messages are freed).

-`cache_msg_gc_size 100`
+`cache_msg_gc_size 12288`

+## **cache\_msg\_gc\_count**
+*integer*

+Maximum number of message objects retained in the internal garbage-collection cache.
+When the cache exceeds this limit, the oldest cached messages are freed.
+Default: 1024.

+`cache_msg_gc_count 1000`

 ## **virtual\_transaction**
 *yes|no*